 2004 Sebastien made his single-seater debut in Formula BMW ADAC where the then-15-year-old took 10 podium finishes and was 3rd in the championship.
 In the same year, he sampled Formula 1 machinery for the first time, doing a demo run in a 5-year-old Arrows car.

 2005 In his second season of Formula BMW ADAC, Sebastien took 7 victories in his title battle against fellow future F1 driver Nico Hulkenberg, finishing runner-up after an impressive campaign.

-2006 Moving up to F3 Euro Series, Sebastien scored a maiden win for Mücke Motorsport at Oschersleben, in addition to a podium finish at the Masters of Formula 3 in Zandvoort.
-He also made his Macau Grand Prix debut where he was 4th for Carlin.
+2006 Moving up to F3 Euro Series, Sebastien scored a maiden win at Oschersleben, in addition to a podium finish at the Masters of Formula 3 in Zandvoort.
+He also made his Macau Grand Prix debut where he finished 4th.

-2007 3 victories in the F3 Euro Series secured Sebastien the vice-champion spot in the championship to Romain Grosjean while the Swiss also completed a half-season campaign of the GP2 Series with ART Grand Prix.
+2007 3 victories in the F3 Euro Series secured Sebastien the vice-champion spot in the championship to Romain Grosjean while the Swiss also completed a half-season campaign of the GP2 Series.

-2008 Now full-time in the GP2 Series with Team Arden, Sebastien took 2 wins and was signed by Red Bull Racing as its F1 development driver.
+2008 Now full-time in the GP2 Series with, Sebastien took 2 wins and was signed as an F1 development driver.

 2009 Sebastien made his F1 race debut, claiming 4 points finishes in his maiden season.

 2010-11 Sebastien continued to race in F1, claiming 11 further points finishes with a best result of 7th.

 2012 Sebastien made his 24 Hours of Le Mans debut, while he continued in F1 as a test and reserve driver.